joelhass/newNormal/README.md

 # newNormal
-High quality mess generation for surfaces in 3-space
+High quality mesh generation for surfaces in 3-space